PAYNE Joseph Henry 406150

 Extract from Hall, E.R.
 (Eldred Rayner) (O3341) Glory in Chaos, Sembawang Association West Coburg VIC, 1989 – Page 415

 On 13 February 1942, six Blenheims of 211 Squadron led by Wing Commander Bateson went after lunch to escort a convoy.
 The formation was given a wrong pin point so they could not find the convoy.
 Coming back at dusk the formation ran into a storm over Palembang Four of the aircraft landed at another drome.
-One of the remaining Blenheims ditched in the sea near Banka Island, whilst nothing was heard of the remaining Blenheim flown by FO Mackay.
-It was thought possible that the aircraft may have crashed in the jungle, but nothing was known of the aircraft or the missing crew.
+One of the remaining Blenheims ditched in the sea near Banka Island, whilst nothing was heard of the remaining Blenheim flown by Flying Officer Mackay.
+It was thought possible that the aircraft may have crashed in the jungle, but nothing was known of the aircraft or the missing crew until much later.

 The crew members of the missing Blenheim aircraft were:

 Flying Officer Joseph Henry Payne (406150) (Wireless Air Gunner)

 No. 211 Squadron lost the Blenheim aircraft (Flying Officer Thomas Taylor McInerney (407273) (Observer)) that was forced to ditch on 13 February 1942.

 Australian War Memorial Roll of Honour On-Line Records (RAAF Casualty Information compiled by Alan Storr (409804))